Airport not respecting local residents

-When Bromley Council granted a 24% increase in operating hours at Biggin Hill Airport in 2015, certain mitigating conditions were attached to the approval, in consideration of the much larger and noisier aeroplanes that the new hours would attract, still flying over us at less than 2500 feet (mostly around 1500 ft).
+When Bromley Council granted a 24% increase in operating hours at Biggin Hill Airport in 2015, certain mitigating conditions were attached to the approval, in consideration of the much larger and noisier aeroplanes that the new hours would attract, still flying over us at less than 2500 feet (frequently under 1,000ft)

-The Airport has enjoyed the longer operating hours and the business that they have brought for over six years, but the residents have not had their living conditions mitigated by the promised conditions.
-We want the Council to keep its word and enforce those conditions.
-We are not asking for anything new, just what is due to us.
+The Airport has enjoyed the longer operating hours and the business that they have brought for over nine years, but the residents have not had their living conditions mitigated by the promised conditions.
+We want the Council (as owner of the airport) to enforce those conditions.
+We are not asking for anything new, just what is was agreed.

 For any reference to routes or maps, please click on the Flying Routes page.